-Pleasant spring weather awaits you if you choose to visit South Africa at this time.
+Pleasant spring weather awaits you if you choose to visit South Africa in September at this time.

 December in South Africa

-Best time to visit South Africa – activities
+Best time to visit South Africa for Safari

 You can visit South Africa at any time of the year for a safari.
 We have an abundance of private game reserves and government-owned national parks in South Africa.

 The best time to visit South Africa for Safari is in winter and spring (June – October).
 Although its a bit cold in winter, there will be more animal activity as most of them will come out to look for food unlike in summer when they mostly come out at night due to the heat A lot of animals and birds have their babies when it is spring.

 They need to be young when there is plenty of food available and the longer days mean they have more to find food for their young.
 The hotter days and daily spring rainfall mean plants like grass grow well.
 In Summer, game viewing (safari) can be relatively challenging as animals are dispersed away from water sources and thick vegetation tends to reduce visibility.